Akashsarnaik99/Restaurant-Project/README.md

   2)Backend: Python 3.11.5

- Aim of project of build a restaurant application where customer can place his order as well as his infomation is saved in database with all information like item details, payment mode and such similar information.
+ Aim of project of build a restaurant application where customer can place his order as well as as order is placed, the infomation is saved in database such as item details, payment mode,custome details.